silverstripe/cwp/docs/en/how-tos/caching.md

 **Q: What if I really don't want something cached?**

-It depends on the headers supplied by your site and the Incapsula Options.
-If you absolutely don't want to cache something, you need to stick to "Static only" Incapsula setting (the default), and make sure you supply a Cache-Control header of "no-cache" and "max-age=0".
-These headers will be added by the default recipe on all Framework responses.
+It depends on the headers supplied by your site and your Incapsula options.
+If you absolutely don't want to use the cache make sure you supply a _Cache-Control_ header of "no-cache" and "max-age=0".
+You also need to avoid Incapsula "Aggressive" setting.

-If you are using [silverstripe-controllerpolicy](https://github.com/mateusz/silverstripe-controllerpolicy) you can apply a `NoopPolicy` to cancel any implicit policy on a specific controller - see the module's README instructon under "Overriding policies".
+If you are using [silverstripe-controllerpolicy](https://github.com/silverstripe-labs/silverstripe-controllerpolicy) you can apply a `NoopPolicy` to cancel any implicit policy on a specific controller - see the module's README instructon under "Overriding policies".

-**Q: What if I really want something cached?**

-First and foremost you can provide appropriate response headers from the SilverStripe Framework - this way the content has a good chance to be cached either in the CWP internal proxy, or in the Incapsula.

-You can use [silverstripe-controllerpolicy](https://github.com/mateusz/silverstripe-controllerpolicy) to configure the headers - apart from setting the `cacheAge` you can also remove the Vary header to get Incapsula to cache the response.
-Caution: make sure you understand what is the implication of removing the Vary header as it's potentially dangerous.

-Another way to achieve this is by using "Aggressive" mode in Incapsula.
-This option is only good for public information sites that are cache-able in their entirety, or sites that have tightly controlled exception list.
-Otherwise you are at risk of leaking confidential content to the public.

 *If you have any other questions, please contact the Service Desk.*